BhujayKumarBhatta/ms00/README.md

- The information retrieved  from the token leader then can be used by the server for granting proper authorization to the server resource .
+ The information retrieved  from the token leader then can be used by the server for granting proper authorization to the server resources .
 Therefore authentication is handled  by the tokenleader application whereas the authorization is handled by the applicaion being served to the user.

  each application uses a local role to acl map.
 For each api route there is one acl name which either deny or permits the